-Impetus on regulating the matter in question was first driven by European Directive No 83/477/CEE, which established the principle of reducing and preventing pollution caused by asbestos for the protection of human health and the environment.
+The impetus on regulating the matter in question was first driven by European Directive No 83/477/CEE, which established the principle of reducing and preventing pollution caused by asbestos for the protection of human health and the environment.

 The matter is regulated in detail by secondary legislation.
-Ministerial Decree of 6 September 1994 should be noted as it provides technical methodologies and procedures relating to risk assessment, supervision, maintenance and remediation of asbestos-containing materials found in buildings.
+Ministerial Decree of 6 September 1994 should be noted as it provides technical methodologies and procedures relating to the risk assessment, supervision, maintenance and remediation of asbestos-containing materials found in buildings.

-At a local level, by express provision of Law No 257/1992, each Region has implemented a regional asbestos plan, which sets down in greater detail – within the framework of the principles established by state law – how asbestos shall be disposed of and removed.
+At a local level, by express provision of Law No 257/1992, each region has implemented a regional asbestos plan, which sets down in greater detail – within the framework of the principles established by state law – how asbestos shall be disposed of and removed.

 The protection of workers from the risks connected with on-the-job exposure to asbestos is regulated by Legislative Decree No 81 of 9 April 2008 (Consolidated Act on health and safety at work).